 Cases involving children can often be worth more than those involving adults.
 Children have their whole lives in front of them, and a dog attack’s consequences can be quite devastating.
 When future damages are taken into account, the value of a child dog bite case can be high.

 The best way to know how much money you may be able to get after a dog bite injury in San Diego is by speaking with a personal injury attorney near you.
-Reach out to the Petrov Law Firm to arrange a time for a free consultation today.
+Reach out to the Petrov Personal Injury Lawyers to arrange a time for a free consultation today.

 We’ll Help You Seek Compensation For All of Your Traumatic Dog Bite Injuries

-At the Petrov Law Firm, we represent dog bite victims who have suffered:
+At the Petrov Personal Injury Lawyers, we represent dog bite victims who have suffered:

 - Broken bones and fractures